Access to Clinical and Medical Treatment Records by the General Public

 - The patient's Full Name used during treatment

 - The patient's Social Security Number and Status (specify: veteran, retiree, dependent of military, federal employee or other) during treatment.

 - If the patient is/was a dependent: the Military Sponsor's Name and the Sponsor's Service Number and/or Social Security Number.

 To request clinical and medical treatment records:

 - Mail a letter or National Archives (NA) Form 13042, Request for Information Needed to Locate Medical Records, to:

 1 Archives Drive

 St. Louis, MO 63138

-When sending a request via postal mail or fax, please use the Standard Form (SF) 180, Request Pertaining to Military Records.
-Although not mandatory, using the SF-180 is the recommended method to send a request for military service information.
-This form captures all the necessary information to locate a record.
-Provide as much information on the form as possible and send copies of any service documents that you may have.
+When sending a request via postal mail or fax, please use the NA Form 13042, Request for Information Needed to Locate Medical Records.
+Although not mandatory, using the NA Form 13042 is the recommended method to send a request for medical records/information.
+This form captures all the necessary information to locate a medical record.
+Please provide as much information on the form as possible.

 Special Note on Calling by Phone: If you have already submitted a request and need to know its status you may speak to a Customer Service Representative.
 Staff is available to take your call as early as 7:00 am CST and as late as 5:00 pm CST.
 Our peak calling times are weekdays between 10:00 am CST and 3:00 pm CST: